 Rise and shine – it’s your second day in Wellington!
 Start off your day with some adventure – one of the things Wellington is famous for.
 Whether you prefer mountain biking or hiking trails, Wellington is your playground.

 If the Cape Epic Cycle Tour makes its way onto Doolhof – you know it’s gotta be good mountain biking terrain.
 From professional riders to kids going for their first big ride will find a trail that is suitable.
-Bring your own, or rent bikes at Wellington Adventure Cycles.
+Bring your own, or rent bikes right here on the farm.
 Don’t forget to get your Wild Boar Trail map from the Doolhof tasting room!

 These are our favourites rides: